-Aboriginal Secrets of Awakening by Robbie Holz with Christiann Howard is available now.
+Aboriginal Secrets of Awakening by Robbie Holz with Christiann Howard is available in paperback, audiobook and eBook.
 Learn more or order your copy now.

-Here's an excerpt from the award-winning sequel Aboriginal Secrets of Awakening:
+Here's an excerpt from Aboriginal Secrets of Awakening:

 I watched as Kevin held up one tiny Gummy Bear for his grandfather to see.
 Kevin’s grandfather was a round, open-faced man named Fred.
 “What color is this one?”
 Kevin asked.

 Kevin—three years old, blonde, voluble—had just returned from a trip down the hall with me to buy Gummy Bears from the vending machine.
 I had emptied the Gummy Bears into a paper cup so that the boy could reach in and get them without showering them all over the room.

 “Red,” his grandfather replied.
 “Red’s the color of the fire engines that make the siren sounds.”

 Kevin held up a green Gummy Bear and waited.